-- 1) KOC organisational units of the Head Office, - Carbon footprint the amount of greenhouse gas emissions resulting from business activity, calculated in accordance with the standardised GHG Protocol Corporate Accounting and Reporting Standard. - 3) SBTi Science Based Targets, an initiative that brings together voluntarily acceding organisations that declare greenhouse gas emission reduction targets, - 4) PCAF partnership of financial sector institutions, established to support and account the participation of financial institutions in achieving the goals of the Paris Agreement.
+- 1) KOC organisational units of the Head Office, - Carbon footprint the amount of greenhouse gas emissions resulting from business activity, calculated in accordance with the standardised GHG Protocol Corporate Accounting and Reporting Standard. - 3) UN Global Compact an initiative established in 2000 by the UN Secretary General, bringing together sustainable business, - 4) UNEP United Nations Environment Program (UNEP) established by the General Assembly of the United Nations (UN) after the Environment and Development conference held in Stockholm in 1972, - 5) SBTi Science Based Targets, an initiative that brings together voluntarily acceding organisations that declare greenhouse gas emission reduction targets, - 6) PCAF partnership of financial sector institutions, established to support and account the participation of financial institutions in achieving the goals of the Paris Agreement.

 - The policy is adopted by a Resolution of the Bank's Management Board, after obtaining an opinion from selected KOC, and then approved by a Resolution of the Supervisory Board, after a positive opinion by the Ecology Committee. - 2.
 Amendments to the Policy shall be made in a manner analogous to the procedure for its adoption. - 3.
 The Supervisory Board, as part of its functions and responsibilities, supervises the implementation of the Policy. - 4.
 The policy is reviewed at least once a year, and the greater frequency of reviews may result, inter alia, from changes in the directions of the Bank's lending activities and changes in the external environment, as well as from changes in the requirements of external supervisory institutions. - 5.
-Department of Environmental Policy, ESG and Taxonomy is responsible for the review and update of the Policy.
+The Office of Environmental Policy and Taxonomy is responsible for the review and update of the Policy.